flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20210104-18-06-20-children-separated-from-families-at-border-what-we-know.md

     What We Know
   card_citation: What We Know
 card_2:
-  card_text: "> “As children are separated from their families, law enforcement agents reclassify them from members of family units to a\x1Cunaccompanied alien children.a\x1D Federal officials said Tuesday that **since May, they have separated 2,342 children** from their families, **rendering them unaccompanied minors** in the governmenta\x19s care.”\n> \n> Garance Burke and Martha Mendoza, Associated Press, June 19, 2018"
+  card_text: "> “As children are separated from their families, law enforcement agents reclassify them from members of family units to ax1Cunaccompanied alien children.ax1D Federal officials said Tuesday that **since May, they have separated 2,342 children** from their families, **rendering them unaccompanied minors** in the governmentax19s care.”n> n> Garance Burke and Martha Mendoza, Associated Press, June 19, 2018"
   card_citation: ''
 card_3:
   card_text: >-